luispinadev/lw-react-dropdown/readme.md

 # README #

-This is a self contained react dropdown/input component.
+This is a light weight react dropdown/input component.
-It does not use bootstrap and is self contained.
+It does not use bootstrap's dropdown and is self contained.
+The options

 ### How do I get set up? ###

-- @ dev stage
+- npm i --save lw-react-dropdown

 ### Usage ###